zihanKuang/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/end-to-end-kubernetes/sks-starter/containers/knowledge-check/quiz.md

           text: "Drivers"

     - id: "q2"
-      text: "You can create multiple Containers from an image?"
+      text: "You can create multiple Containers from an image? (true/false)"
       type: "mcq"
       marks: 2
       options: